FNAN 341 Master Syllabus

 Course Schedule

-The course schedule may be changed during the semester, depending on our progress and decisions by the University or School of Business regarding the academic calendar.
+The course schedule may be changed during the semester, depending on our progress and decisions by the University or Costello College of Business regarding the academic calendar.
 Any changes will be motivated by my goal of creating the best student learning experience I can.
 If changes are made, I will notify the class via email and a revised schedule on Canvas.
 The relevant schedule for the course is presented in Appendix A.

 Note that all times in this class are stated in terms of the time zone for Fairfax, VA (which is in the Eastern time zone).
 Also, all deadlines are determined by the relevant system (Canvas, ExPrep, etc.) and students should assume that as soon as the system’s clock hits the deadline, submissions will no longer be accepted.
 Therefore, if an assignment is due at noon (which is also referred to as 12:00 pm), assume that submissions will not be accepted as soon as the system’s clock goes from 11:59 and 59.99 seconds to 12:00 and 0.00 seconds.